-After we had arranged the various forms of expression in the communication goal groups we put them into IA design context and found structural patterns for each communication item, which varied depending on target group and use case.
+After we had arranged the various forms of expression in the communication goal groups we put them into an IA design context and found structural patterns for each communication item, which varied depending on the target group and use case.
 Next up was the visual for each form of expression and then the job was finalized with a style guide.
 So the outcome of the project, the media we delivered was quite similar to what we deliver when we work on projects that are not within Advertisement Land.
-What differed however, was the process of the content arrangement.
+What differed, however, was the process of the content arrangement.
 When building websites or apps we obviously have content groups as well but here we were dealing with an additional layer: different forms of expression, depending on different users.

 The narrative structure and how to learn from creative writing

 Imagine you are a creative writer and want to start work on your new story.
 Let us say the story is a fairy tale.
 You know exactly what type of story is meant when you read the words „fairy tale“ because it is a genre of literature and each genre follows certain rules: the narrative structure.
 A classic fairy tale will always have certain characteristics.
 It will be an imaginary story without temporal and geographical limits in which a hero will triumph and his nemesis (the bad guy) will not.
 The many, many fairy tales we know show that you can get pretty far with the same narrative structure without compromising entertainment value.
 But what does this have to do with us?